Addis Ababa is the biggest city and capital of Ethiopia.

 In the past three days, the cheapest return tickets were found on Emirates (€392), Turkish Airlines (€357), and Lufthansa (€404).

-For London to Addis Ababa cheap flights, Tuesday is the affordable day to fly on average and Monday is the most expensive.
+For cheap Flights from London to Addis Ababa, Tuesday is the affordable day to fly on average and Monday is the most expensive.
 Flying from Addis Ababa back to London, the top deals are usually found on Tuesday, with Saturday being the most expensive.

 Top tips for finding for finding an affordable flight